YouTube

 Key Features

-• API support for integrations (where enabled/configured)
+• REST API for integrations and automation

 Use Cases